 Here is where the laws of supply and demand come into play.
 The agreement between Mercedes-AMG and Pagani was predicated on 100 engines.
 This includes all the special editions and the Roadster models.
 Because they are built to order, only a few cars are built each month.
 Once 100 examples are built, the Huayra's successor will be well into development.
 Without any options, the Pagani Huayra price is $2.4 Million to start the process.
 We have never seen a Pagani without options because if you can afford it, you can also splurge for unique colors or the wild Tempesta Package.

 If you are looking for an all-out track car, the Pagani Huayra includes an optional Tempesta package.
 It can only be installed at two locations in the US.
 This $181,000 crate arrives with a new front splitter, rocker panels, and a new rear clip.
 They are the products of extensive 3d modeling and wind tunnel testing to increase the downforce at every corner.
 Also included are new Ohlins coil-overs specific to each corner.
 One of the most exquisite examples is the Pagani Huayra BC.
-This track-focused car was named for Benny Caiola, Pagani’s first customer, and collector.
-The Pagani Huayra BC price was $2.4 Million each, and all 20 sold out at an instant.
+This track-focused car was named for Benny Caiola, Pagani's first customer, and collector.
+The Pagani Huayra BC price was $2.4 Million each, and all 20 sold out in an instant.